 Mankind has been on a collision course with sin ever since the Garden of Eden.
-Adam and Eve chose to reject God's clear command and from that day forward, sin entered our world and unleashed in every person's heart.
-That was the day Paradise was Lost.
+Adam and Eve chose to reject God's clear command and from that day forward, sin entered our world and was unleashed in every person's heart.
+That was the day

+Paradise was Lost (poem by John Milton).
 Mankind is in need of a redeemer and Matthew presents Jesus as the culmination of God's plan of salvation for all who receive His Son, Jesus Christ.